guifarias31/msfs_tbm930_project/README.md

 # MSFS TBM 930 Project 0.5.5
 This is the improvement project for the MSFS default TBM 930.

+# Due to professional reasons, I had to move to another city and I no longer have access to a flight simulator.
+This project is now closed, and if anyone wants to continue its development, just fork this repository and do so.
+Thanks for all the support so far!

 I highly recommend using [Working-Title G3000](https://github.com/Working-Title-MSFS-Mods/fspackages).

 And for liveries, see [this post](https://www.nexusmods.com/microsoftflightsimulator/mods/44) on NexusMods.